SUSE/rmt/MANUAL.md

     `rmt-cli products show SLES/15/x86_64`

   * `rmt-cli clean packages`:
-    Removes locally mirrored stale files and their database entries.
+    Removes locally mirrored dangling files and their database entries.
-    A file is considered *stale* if it matches all the following characteristics:
+    A file is considered *dangling* if it matches all the following characteristics:

       * It exists in a repository directory with primary and deltainfo metadata files;
       * It is not referenced in those metadata files;